Brading & Yaverland

 At the West end is a list of the Rectors of Brading beginning with John de Marisco, 1247 and all the Vicars since 1301 when the ancient demesne of Henry de Oglander belonging to the Abbey of Lire in France was appropriated to the Priory of Wenlock.

-Also to be noted are the fine Dutch candelabra in the chancel dated 1798, the Royal arms of William and Mary over the door of the north chapel, and the piscina and holy water stoop in the sacrarium.
+Also to be noted are the fine Dutch candelabra in the chancel dated 1798, and the piscina and holy water stoop in the sacrarium.

 St John the Baptist, Yaverland